What is the Difference Between Smurfing and Structuring?

 Smurfing Vs Structuring: The Key Differences

-While smurfing and structuring share many similar characteristics and are often used interchangeably, they are not identical.
-The main difference between smurfing and structuring lies in their complexity and execution.
+While smurfing and structuring share many similar characteristics and are often used interchangeably, they are not identical—the main difference between smurfing and structuring lies in their complexity and execution.
 Structuring typically involves a single individual making multiple deposits just below the reporting threshold.

 On the other hand, smurfing is a more sophisticated scheme involving multiple individuals, known as ‘smurfs’, making numerous deposits across various accounts.

 Despite their similarities, smurfing and structuring are distinct in their complexity and the nature of the network involved.
 Smurfing is a more sophisticated operation, involving a network of ‘smurfs’, whereas structuring can be carried out by a single individual.
-Below is an overview of some of the key differences between the two:

 While both smurfing and structuring involve the breaking down of large amounts into smaller transactions, there are key differences between the two techniques: